Kayvin59/bankproof/README.md

 # BankProof

-BankProof is a web application that allows users to generate a proof of their bank account details without revealing the actual details.
+BankProof is a web application that allows users to generate a proof of their bank account details without revealing sensitive data.
 The proof is generated using a unique hash and can be shared with third parties for verification.

 ## Features